mgtascu/solution/README.md

 In this section we go through a series of steps to successfully run the solution.

 To create and execute a simple build pipeline for the `guava` repository, firstly we need an environment with this capability.
 We will be using `terraform` to provision a _landing zone_, composed of a `security group`, a `ssh key pair` and an `EC2 t3.medium` instance.

+__Note: A github token with minimal access was created for this exercise.
+For security reasons, it cannot be pushed to the remote repository.
+Please find it in the `demo_token.txt` attached file.__
 ## Creating the landing zone
 * Change the working directory to `tfcode`
     > `cd /tmp/solution/tfcode`